tentone/nunuStudio/README.md

 ![alt tag](https://raw.githubusercontent.com/tentone/nunuStudio/master/docs/img/logo_border.png)

 # nunuStudio
-nunuStudio is a JS based framework for 3D and VR applications that run direcly on the browser without the need for addicional plugins using WebGL and WebVR
+ - nunuStudio is a three.js based framework for 3D and VR applications that runs direcly on the browser without the need for additional plugins using WebGL and WebVR.
+ - nunuStudio provides a visual scene editor, a code editor, visual tools to edit textures, materials, particle emitters, etc.

+### Documentation
+ - Documentation for the scripting API is available on the nunu webpage (http://tentone.github.io/nunuStudio/)
+ - nunuStudio was documented using YUIDocs

 ### Features
 - Visual application editor